 Upon returning to Poland, Kosciuszko became involved in the struggle with Russia to keep part of Poland independent.
 He led an uprising there in 1794 against the occupiers, only to be defeated and imprisoned by the army of Catherine the Great.
 At that point in time, Poland became completely partitioned among the Prussians, Austrians and Russians and would not re-emerge as an independent country until 1919, the 13th of Woodrow Wilson’s 14 points.

 Kosciuszko was freed by Catherine’s son and successor, the czar Paul I. He then came back to the United States and renewed a friendship with Thomas Jefferson.
 During the American Revolution, Kosciuszko had taken a stand for the abolition of slavery and back in Poland, he called for the liberation of the serfs.
 In America, in 1798 he put together a will which placed Jefferson in charge of the American estate he had from Congress as a war hero; Jefferson was to use the funds from the estate to buy freedom for slaves and to provide for their education.
 Kosciuszko eventually went back to Europe and lived in Switzerland until his death in 1817.
 Before his death, he wrote to Jefferson urging him to carry out the terms of his will.
 But, Jefferson delegated others to take this on and the will was never executed as planned though the struggle over it reached the U.S. Supreme Court three times.
-As with so many things Jefferson, there is a debate about his role in this matter: on the one hand, the historian Annette Gordon-Reed called the will “a litigation disaster waiting to happen”; on the other hand, the biographer Christopher Hitchens wrote that Jefferson “coldly declined to carry out his friend’s dying wish.”
+As with so many things Jeffersonian, there is a debate about his role in this matter: on the one hand, the historian Annette Gordon-Reed called the will “a litigation disaster waiting to happen”; on the other hand, the biographer Christopher Hitchens wrote that Jefferson “coldly declined to carry out his friend’s dying wish.”

 After the American War of Independence, Lafayette went back to France and soon became involved in the events that led to the French Revolution of 1789.
 After the fall of the Bastille on July 14, he was put in command of the Revolution’s National Guard, its security force.
 Lafayette was a co-author (aided, in particular, by Jefferson ) of the seminal Declaration of the Rights of Man and of the Citizen and it was he who presented it to the National Assembly in August of 1789.
 But, in short time he fell afoul of the radical revolutionaries and fled France in 1792, only to be captured and jailed by the Austrians.
 He was later liberated at Napoleon’s behest, came back to France, but would not participate in Napoleon’s imperial government.
 After the latter’s fall and the restoration of the Bourbon monarchy in the person of Charles X, he served as a liberal member of the Chamber of Deputies, the new parliament.
 Charles X became increasingly autocratic and when the king moved to dissolve the Chamber of Deputies in July 1830, the Parisians cried “aux barricades” and launched the July Revolution.
 Lafayette took a leadership role and was once again named head of the National Guard.

 However, Lafayette used his influence not to create a new republic but to bring to the throne a liberal monarch in the person of Louis-Philippe, a man who had spent time in the USA and who Lafayette believed shared his democratic views.
 Lafayette and his fellow citizens were soon disillusioned.
 Things came to a head in June 1832; after Lafayette’s oration at the funeral of an opponent of Louis-Philippe, angry Parisians once again erected barricades.
 Despite Lafayette’s call for calm, what is known as the June Revolution led to armed and bloody confrontation with the forces of the king.
-It is the June Revolution that is the background for the Broadway show Les Miz.
+It is this June Revolution that is the background for the Broadway show Les Miz.
 The musical is based on the novel Les Misérables by Victor Hugo who was an actual witness to the events of this revolution.

-Lafayette was outraged at the bloody suppression of the June Revolution of 1832 and other acts of brutality by the state; at his death in 1834, Lafayette was still struggling for the rights of man.
+Lafayette was outraged by the bloody suppression of the June Revolution of 1832 and other acts of brutality by the state; at his death in 1834, Lafayette was still struggling for the rights of man.